ryan112358/nist-synthetic-data-2021/README.md

 # nist-synthetic-data-2021
-Source code for the second place submission in the third round of the 2021 NIST differential privacy temporal map challenge
+Source code for the second place submission in the third round of the 2021 NIST differential privacy temporal map challenge.

 The contest-submission folder contains the code submitted during the contest, and only works on the contest dataset.
 The files in this folder are sparsely commented.
 The extensions folder contains a new mechanism, inspired by the solution to the competition, that works on arbitrary discrete datasets.
+Several benchmark datasets can be found in the extensions/datasets folder.

 ## Quick start